transdigiware/blockchain/howto/ibp-v2-deploy-iks.md

 - You are responsible for managing and securing your certificates and private keys. {{site.data.keyword.IBM_notm}} does not store your certificates in the Kubernetes cluster.
 - {{site.data.keyword.blockchainfull_notm}} Platform is available in select regions.
 Refer to this topic on [{{site.data.keyword.blockchainfull_notm}} Platform locations](/docs/blockchain?topic=blockchain-ibp-regions-locations) for an updated list.
 - {{site.data.keyword.blockchainfull_notm}} Platform is compatible with a Kubernetes cluster on {{site.data.keyword.cloud_notm}} running Kubernetes v1.17 - v1.19.
-- If you do not want to use the default Bronze File storage that is pre-selected for you when you provision a Kubernetes cluster in {{site.data.keyword.cloud_notm}}, you can provision storage of your choice.
+- The default storage that is pre-selected for you when you provision a Kubernetes cluster in {{site.data.keyword.cloud_notm}} is `Gold`, if your cluster is running Kubernetes v1.17 or higher, and `Bronze` if you are running Kubernetes v1.16.
+If you do not want to use the default File Storage that is pre-selected for you when you provision a Kubernetes cluster in {{site.data.keyword.cloud_notm}}, you can provision storage of your choice.
 See this topic on [Persistent storage considerations](/docs/blockchain?topic=blockchain-ibp-v2-deploy-iks#ibp-console-storage) to learn more.
-Note that when your Kubernetes cluster is configured to use any of the IBM Cloud storage classes, the smallest storage amount that can be allocated to a node is 20Gi.
 - If you decide to include {{site.data.keyword.cloud_notm}} multi-zone support in your Kubernetes cluster, you must provision your own storage.
 See [Using Multizone (MZR) clusters with {{site.data.keyword.blockchainfull_notm}} Platform](/docs/blockchain?topic=blockchain-ibp-v2-deploy-iks#ibp-console-mzr) for more details.
 - Kubernetes clusters that are configured with private VLANs are not supported.
 - Only the Kubernetes cluster "Classic" infrastructure is supported.
 [Virtual Private Clouds](#x4585403){: term} (VPC) are currently not supported.